 Combine 1 cup oats with 1 cup of coconut oil and a couple of drops of lavender oil.
 Use the same as the scrubs described above – just massage gently onto your skin in a circular motion and then rinse off in the bath or shower.
 You could also add some raw manuka honey to the mix for its antibacterial properties.

 Mix 1 cup coffee grounds with ½ cup coconut oil to form a paste.
 Use in the same way as described above.

 Exfoliating Eczema – What not to do

-You should be rubbing enough to remove dry skin cells, but not so hard that you really anger the skin or cause pain to the sufferer.
+- You should be rubbing enough to remove dry skin cells, but not so hard that you really anger the skin or cause pain to the sufferer.

-Don’t exfoliate every day – give your skin a chance to breathe and relax in between exfoliation sessions.
-Generally, no more than once a week is recommended.
+- Don’t Exfoliate Every Day – Give your skin a chance to breathe and relax in between exfoliation sessions (Generally, no more than once a week is recommended)

-***NOTE:If you have infected areas, you should consult a doctor as you probably need to be prescribed a course of antibiotics to help clear this up.
+***NOTE:If you have infected areas, you should consult a doctor as you probably need to be prescribed a course of antibiotics to help clear this up***

-Many chemical exfoliants can aggravate your skin, so even though we recommend exfoliating for eczema sufferers, not just any product will do.
+- Many chemical exfoliants can aggravate your skin, so even though we recommend exfoliating for eczema sufferers, not just any product will do.